kegsmr/cover-letter-generator/README.md

 ## Technologies Used

 - Python
+- BeautifulSoup (for parsing job posting sites)
+- Ollama (for cover letter generation)
 - Flask (for web interface)
-- BeautifulSoup (for parsing job posting sites)
-- PyPDF2 (for parsing resumes from PDFs)
+- PDFPlumber (for parsing resumes from PDFs)
-- Ollama API (for cover letter generation)
+- Playwright (for fetching job postings from URLs)

 ## Contributing